Bob Zima, LCPC - Therapist at Grow Therapy

 Our first session is all about connection.
 Research consistently shows that the relationship between counselor and client is the most important factor in successful therapy.
 I truly admire your courage in taking this first step—opening up to someone new takes bravery.
 During this initial conversation, I want to learn what’s going on in your world and what brought you here.
 We’ll discuss your goals, and I’ll share my therapeutic approach, philosophy, and style so we can determine if I’m the right fit to support you.
 As a strengths-based counselor, I work to normalize what we often call “LIFE”—the challenges, changes, and chaos that come with being human.
 With humor and a narrative, storytelling lens, I help people build the psychological fitness skills that support a more fulfilling life.
 My own journey includes recovery from addiction, rebuilding after financial collapse, and navigating the profound grief of losing two of my four children.
 These personal experiences, alongside my clinical work in ERs, Community Mental Health, and Private Practice—and my work as a teacher and keynote speaker—have shaped my ability to walk alongside others as they design the life they truly want to live.

 I am a strengths-based counselor who seeks to normalize what we call 'LIFE.'
 Using humor and a narrative, life-story approach, I help people develop and refine the psychological-fitness skills needed to improve the quality of their lives.
-I’ve lived through many challenges myself—recovery from addiction, rebuilding after financial devastation, and grieving the loss of two of my four children, who passed away far too soon.
+I’ve lived through many challenges myself—recovery from addiction, rebuilding after financial devastation, surviving two open-heart surgeries, and grieving the loss of two of my four children, who passed away far too soon.
 These experiences, combined with my personality, clinical training, and professional background, shape the way I work with clients.
 In addition to my counseling practice, I’ve gained clinical experience in a variety of settings, including ERs, Community Mental Health, and Private Practice.
 I’ve also had the privilege of teaching and touring as a keynote speaker, sharing insights and stories from my own life and professional work.
 Drawing from these personal and professional experiences, I aim to help people plan for and achieve the life they’ve always wanted.
 Together, we work to develop new perspectives, embrace challenges, and build the skills needed to navigate life with greater confidence and meaning.

 About Bob Zima